 "A Velcro belt is great for a sport like CrossFit," says Faria.
 "They're easy to put on and take off, but they also still give enough support to help you brace."
 The contoured shape of this belt will fit comfortably against your body, too.

-10. Best Weight-Lifting Belt for Advanced Lifters: ProFitness Genuine Leather Weightlifting Belt
+10. Best Advanced: ProFitness Genuine Leather Weightlifting Belt

 Two belt holes are better than one, according to Otey.
 With a five-out-of-five rating from almost 4,000 reviews, you know you're getting a quality product that works when you purchase this genuine leather belt.